faucetsdn/udmi/docs/pointset.md

 # Pointset Specification

 A `pointset` represents a set of points reporting telemetry data.
-This is the most common data format for simple on-prem data collection.
-Typically, the back-end will consume `pointset` messages and store them in an appropriate time-series database.
+This is the most common data and store them in an appropriate time-series database.

 Specific `point_names` within a `pointset` should be specified in _snake_case_ and adhere to the